Updated August 20th, 2019

 An RCC column has two types of bar.
 One is the longitudinal bar and another is the horizontal bar.

-As horizontal bar we use stirrups and ties in column.
-Stirrup also has some other name in construction sector.
-Such as ring, shear reinforcement, etc.
+As the horizontal bar, we use stirrups and ties.
+Stirrup also has some other names in the construction sector.
+Such as Ring, Shear reinforcement, etc.

-For making stirrup for column you have to calculate the cutting length of bar for stirrup, you have to calculate the number of stirrups and you have to determine the size of stirrup.
+For making column stirrups, you have to calculate the cutting length of a bar and the number of required stirrups and then determine the size of the stirrup.

-You can do this in 4 easy steps.
+You can do this in four easy steps.

-Making column’s stirrup involves following 4 steps of work.
+Making column’s stirrup involves the following 4 steps of work.

 - Calculating the number of stirrups